19hours/sg-statutes/Acts/Singapore Labour Foundation Act.md

 19A\.
 As a consequence of the vesting of any property, rights or liabilities of the Government in the Foundation under this Act, or of any capital injection or other investment by the Government in the Foundation in accordance with any written law, the Foundation shall issue such shares or other securities to the Minister for Finance as that Minister may from time to time direct.

-[5/2002 wef 15/07/2002]
+[5/2002]

 ### Presentation of accounts

 20\.
-The Board shall, at every annual general meeting, cause to be prepared and to be laid before the Foundation an income and expenditure account, a balance-sheet and a financial report in respect of the preceding year.
+The Board shall, at every annual general meeting, cause to be prepared and to be laid before the Foundation an income and expenditure account, a balance‑sheet and a financial report in respect of the preceding year.

 ### Auditors

 21\.
-The auditors to be appointed by the Foundation at a general meeting shall be approved company auditors within the meaning of the Companies Act (Cap.
+The auditors to be appointed by the Foundation at a general meeting shall be public accountants within the meaning of the Companies Act (Cap.
 50).

 ### Annual report